MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ## Chart concurrent sessions over time

 Suppose you have a table of activities and their start and end times.
-You can show a chart over time that displays how many activities run concurrently at any time.
+You can show a chart that displays how many activities run concurrently over time.

 Here's a sample input, called `X`: